Rxsengxn/rootFileRenamer/README.md

 - "y"-(yes), "n"-(no), "b"-(back) or "s"-(skip) while the picture window is focused/active
 - enter the correct symbol combination into the input box field when the program can't find anything or has detected it wrongly
 (can be lowercase, it converts it to uppercase automatically; enter with Enter key :))
-> **_NOTE📝:_**  The program writes "X" at the start of the file if the output folder already has a file with the same name
+> **_NOTE📝:_**  The program writes "X" at the start of the file if the output folder already has a file with the same name.